As part of RECOVER, patients with CF will undergo several tests at baseline and then at regular intervals. These tests include:

 Pharmacy and MEMs Caps:

 As part of assessing adherence to treatments, prescribed medications at an individual level will be tracked throughout the study.
 A number of methods will be used to monitor and understand treatment adherence including electronic medication event tracking systems (MEMs), self-reported adherence and medication possession ratio (MPR) based on pharmacy pick up rates.
 MEMs is the gold standard for electronic monitoring.
 It mimics a traditional pill bottle with the enhanced ability to track the date and time of each bottle opening.
-Adherence to Kaftrio® will be measured with MEMs in a subset of participants in Dublin centres only.
-Self-reporting adherence will be collected using an up to date version of a specifically designed adherence scale for children and adults with CF. The study also includes collection of pharmacy records from each subject’s community pharmacy with the consent of the subject/parents.
-This data will not be shared with the local CF Team (just the RECOVER researchers).
+Adherence to Kaftrio® will be measured with MEMs in a subset of subjects in Dublin centres.
+A feedback questionnaire will be provided if you or your child choose to discontinue using the MEMs.
+Self-reporting adherence will be collected using an up to date version of a specifically designed adherence scale for children and adults with CF. Subjects will complete a treatment adherence questionnaire, an adherence barriers questionnaire, while the study team will complete a prescribed treatment plan.
+The study also includes collection of pharmacy records from each subject’s community pharmacy.
+We will ask that you help us by asking your pharmacist to fax in your child’s pharmacy records to your local hospital.
+The researcher will remove all personal details from the record (name, address, DOB etc.), replace it with a code, and save it to the database so that our central pharmacy researcher in Dublin can work out what proportion of medicines that were taken prior to Kaftrio® starting and on treatment.
+This is the only purpose of reviewing pharmacy records.
+They will not be shared with the local CF Team (just the RECOVER researcher).

 Other clinical parameters in medical notes: